Malnutrition: Epidemiology

 Percentage of population suffering from hunger, World Food Programme, 2020:

-Disability-adjusted life year for nutritional deficiencies per 100,000 inhabitants in 2004.
-Nutritional deficiencies included: protein-energy malnutrition, iodine deficiency, vitamin A deficiency, and iron deficiency anaemia.

 The figures provided in this section on epidemiology all refer to undernutrition even if the term malnutrition is used which, by definition, could also apply to too much nutrition.

 The Global Hunger Index (GHI) is a multidimensional statistical tool used to describe the state of countries' hunger situation.
 The GHI measures progress and failures in the global fight against hunger.
 The GHI is updated once a year.
 The data from the 2015 report shows that Hunger levels have dropped 27% since 2000.
 Fifty two countries remain at serious or alarming levels.
 In addition to the latest statistics on Hunger and Food Security, the GHI also features different special topics each year.
 The 2015 report include an article on conflict and food security.

 People affected

 The United Nations estimated that there were 821 million undernourished people in the world in 2017.
 This is using the UN's definition of 'undernourishment', where it refers to insufficient consumption of raw calories, and so does not necessarily include people who lack micro nutrients.
-The undernourishment occurred despite the world's farmers producing enough food to feed around 12 billion people—almost double the current world population.
+The undernourishment occurred despite the world's farmers producing enough food to feed around 12 billion people—almost double the world population, at that time.

 Malnutrition, as of 2010, was the cause of 1.4% of all disability adjusted life years.